 Art & Graphic Design Study Programmes

-- Level 1 in Art & Media - Medway
+- UAL Level 1 Diploma in Art, Design & Media - Medway

-- Level 1 in Art & Media - Maidstone
+- UAL Level 1 Diploma in Art, Design & Media - Maidstone

-- Level 2 in Art & Graphic Design - Medway
+- UAL Level 2 Diploma in Art & Design - Medway

-- Level 2 in Art & Graphic Design - Maidstone
+- UAL Level 2 Diploma in Art & Design - Maidstone

-- Level 3 in Art & Design - Medway
+- UAL Level 3 Diploma in Creative Practise: Art, Design & Communication (Fine Art) - Medway

-- Level 3 in Art & Design - Maidstone
+- UAL Level 3 Diploma in Creative Practise: Art, Design & Communication (Fine Art) - Maidstone

-- Level 3 in Creative Media Production - Medway
+- UAL Level 3 Diploma in Creative Practise: Art, Design & Communication (Graphic Design) - Medway

-- Level 3 in Creative Media Production - Maidstone
+- UAL Level 3 Diploma in Creative Practise: Art, Design & Communication (Graphic Design) - Maidstone

-- Level 3 in Interior Design - Maidstone
+- UAL Level 3 Diploma in Creative Practise: Art, Design & Communication (Interior Design) - Maidstone

 Choose an Art & Graphic Design study programme to gain experience in the studio and learn graphic design processes

-Our level 1 to 3 Art study programmes will give you experience in our studios as well as theory in the classroom.
-These could take you to work or, with the right level 3 qualification, you could go on to university.
+Our level 1 to 3 Art & Graphic Design study programmes will give you experience in our studios as well as theory in the classroom.
+These could take you to work in graphic design, interior design or, with the right level 3 qualification, you could go on to university.
 Find out the difference between an Art & Graphic Design course and a study programme below.

 Depending on the level of Art study programme you complete, you may gain a wide experience of art and design practice.
 You will learn about media processes and the work of other visual artists and craftspeople.
-Activities may include gallery visits, painting and drawing, sculpture, photography, printmaking, textiles, pottery/ceramics, product and graphic design, and animation.
+Activities may include gallery visits, painting and drawing, sculpture, photo editing, photography, print production, textiles, pottery/ceramics, product and graphic design work, UX design, and animation.

 What will I learn on an Art study programme?

-By progressing from level 1 to 3, you’ll have plenty of time to turn your raw talent into the skills that a business is looking for or to be self-employed.
-You could learn about media processes and work of other visual artists and craftspeople.
-Activities may include painting and drawing, sculpture, photography, printmaking, textiles, pottery, ceramics, product and graphic design and animation!
-You’ll also have opportunities to tackle real life design briefs from local businesses and organisations.
+By progressing from level 1 to 3, you’ll have plenty of time to turn your raw talent into the skills that creative directors and business hiring managers are looking for or to be self-employed through freelance graphic design and web designer jobs.
+You could learn about design theory, media processes and the works of other visual artists and craftspeople.
+As part of your education, you’ll also have opportunities to tackle real life design briefs and the design process from local businesses and organisations.

 Why choose a MidKent College Art & Graphic Design study programme?